 When do I know when I have to put snow chains on?

+National Park regulations require all vehicles (except four wheel drive vehicles) in the National Park to carry chains between the June and October long weekends when driving through designated ‘snow and ice’ risk sections.
 In the Alpine region possible snow and ice risk sections are identified with yellow lane line marking and black and yellow signposting.
-See the RMS Geared site for more useful information.

 How do I get the snow chains on?